MMans99/Work-Load-Allocation-Model/README.md

 -> Shows every department and the corrosponding Hours/Week or Hours/Semester

--> Allows all faculty member to teach 8 different courses from different selected departments.
+-> Allows all faculty members to teach 8 different courses from different selected departments.

 The Settings page should include server options that could be added by the backend users and possibly Database features such as importing CSV files.